motiv-labs/janus/docs/proxy.md

 #### Using wildcard hostnames

-To provide flexibility, Kong allows you to specify hostnames with wildcards in the hosts field.
+To provide flexibility, Janus allows you to specify hostnames with wildcards in the hosts field.
 Wildcard hostnames allow any matching Host header to satisfy the condition, and thus match a given API.

 Wildcard hostnames must contain only one asterisk at the leftmost or rightmost label of the domain.
 Examples: